momesh/momesh.github.io/faq.md

 ### <a name="volunteer"></a>How can I volunteer?
 What if I don't know anything about networking?

+We need your help!
 You do not need to know networking to help out!
-Please [reach out](/join) if you are interested in contributing.
+Please [reach out](/join) if you are interested in contributing to build our network.

+### <a name="dualwan"></a>What if I already have Starlink, or want to keep my existing provider as backup?

+Joining the Mesh is a great compliment to an existing internet connection!

+If you already have an internet connection, you can use Mesh as your backup connection by using a "Dual WAN" capable indoor router (todo: good low-cost recommendation, like Ubiquiti ER-X?).
+Your indoor router will automatically detect and failover between the Mesh and your other provider.

+### <a name="connectionsharing"></a>Will joining the Mesh mean other mesh users will use my Starlink connection?

+No.

+Your private starlink/DSL/satellite internet you may have is firewalled from the mesh.
+We do not send any traffic out of your personal internet provider.

 ## Getting Connected to the mesh